 49. Pets In The Picture

 Dress up your dog or kitty to take part in the Christmas photoshoot.
+Dress them up in colored pet bandanas and pet tags to add that special touch.
 This is especially heartfelt when you can capture your little ones bonding with your pets in matching colors.

 50. Christmas Jammies